-Using devices like phones and Children love to watch videos and tablets to share pictures and videos can be a great way for children to have fun and stay in touch with friends and family. you first.
+tablets to share pictures and videos can be a great way for children to have fun and stay in touch with friends and family. you first.

-Read younger children sharing pictures or videos online for more to support safer sharing.
+Read younger children sharing pictures or videos online for more information on the risks and how Remember, primary-age children to support safer sharing.